top of page

 Payment: You will receive no payment for participating in the study.

-Using data beyond this study: I will retain data collected in this study in an encrypted folder, on encrypted servers.
-If you would like for me to delete any of your materials (e.g., the audio file or transcript of your interview), you can let me know that now or at any time moving forward.
-If you request for your information to be deleted, I will do so on January 1, 2027, when data collection and analysis for this study are scheduled to be completed.
+Using data beyond this study: I will retain data collected in this study in a password protected folder, on encrypted servers.
+If you would like for me to delete any of your materials (e.g., the audio file or transcript of your interview), you can let me know that now or at any time moving forward, and I will do so immediately.

 If you have questions about the study, you may contact Dr. Brian Foster directly.
 You can reach him by text or call at (662) 610-7783, or email at b.brian.foster@virginia.edu